ShlomiFridman/pyramidsolitaire/README.md

 # pyramidsolitaire
-pyramid solitaire game, uses JavaFX, require bellsoft jdk11 to run.
+pyramid solitaire game, uses JavaFX, requires bellsoft jdk11 to run.

 to play the game drag the cards to another to make the value 13, kings already worth 13.
 You can not win every game, try to get the highest score.